-Purchase orders shall be used to encumber funds for the purchases of goods, services, and equipment in excess of $3,000 for which the College will be responsible for payment and for funds committed through the use of a signed contract.
+Purchase orders shall be used to encumber funds for the purchases of goods, services, and equipment in excess of $3,500 for which the College will be responsible for payment and for funds committed through the use of a signed contract.
 Purchase orders will be initiated after proper approvals and confirmation of the use of an appropriate procurement method.
+The practice of splitting large purchases into smaller purchases that result in bypassing procurement rules is prohibited.
 Increasing the amount of a purchase order is allowed when the following approvals are obtained:

 |Increases due to the addition of freight or shipping and handling||Under 10% and/or $2,000, whichever is less||Purchasing Agent|

 |Any other increases||Under 10%||Purchasing/Accounts Payable Manager or Controller|

 The use of a procurement card is authorized for approved users when the cost of the expenditure is <$3,000.
 An approved user who has a valid District procurement card may make appropriate purchases with their procurement card without a requisition.
 All District procurement card purchases shall follow the requirements and procedures as defined in the Procurement Card Manual and adhere to District procurement procedures.
 The Procurement Card Manual is given to each employee prior to receipt of a procurement card.
 This manual is also available on the Business Services Office site.
 The employee must submit all invoices and allocate all transactions via Chrome River.
 The employee's supervisor will approve all purchases prior to submission to the Business Services Office.